-I retired from teaching in 2015 and am enjoying semi-retired life.
-My husband John and I have regular grandparent days with our grandson (and Mamie’s great-great grandson) which are a great joy.
-I also do some music teaching in local primary schools, as well as working with several choirs.
-During my time at Falkirk High School I helped set up a school partnership with Bandawe Girls Secondary School and led two pupil excursions to Malawi and one reciprocal visit to Falkirk by BAGSS girls and teachers.
-I feel a strong bond with Bandawe and the many friends in that community.
+Mariot retired from teaching in 2015 and is enjoying semi-retired life.
+With her husband John she has regular grandparent days with their grandsons (and Mamie’s great-great grandsons) which are a great joy.
+Mariot also does some music teaching in local primary schools, as well as working with several choirs.
+During her time at Falkirk High School she helped set up a school partnership with Bandawe Girls Secondary School and led two pupil excursions to Malawi and one reciprocal visit to Falkirk by BAGSS girls and teachers.
+She feels a strong bond with Bandawe and the many friends in that community.

-I enjoy talking and writing about MMF and about Mamie and Jack, often using the book Salt and Light as a starting point.
-I’ve been a Trustee for some time and am currently sharing the convenor role with my brother Willie.
-We remember our parents and their vision for MMF when they set it up in 1993 but we also enjoy the challenge of taking MMF forward into the future.
+Mariot enjoys talking and writing about MMF and about Mamie and Jack, often using the book Salt and Light as a starting point.
+She has been a Trustee for some time and currently shares the convenor role with her brother Willie.
+They remember their parents and their vision for MMF when they set it up in 1993 but Mariot and Willie also enjoy the challenge of taking MMF forward into the future.

 Lynsey Shepherd, Treasurer and Trustee

 Lynsey first became involved with the Mamie Martin Fund in 2008 when she visited Bandawe Girls Secondary School as part of an educational trip with Falkirk High School.
 After graduating from Heriot-Watt University in Mathematics, she has since worked with other organisations in Sub-Saharan Africa, and as an Analyst with Maggie’s Centres and the People’s Postcode Lottery.
 Lynsey, who lives in Edinburgh, now studies Adult Nursing at Queen Margaret University.